minerva-studio/meialian-bibliography/README.md

   - `StorageAdapter` integrates with `Unity.Serialization.Json`.
   - Supports round-tripping `Storage` to/from JSON for saves, debugging, or tools.
   - Basic “self-heal” behavior when JSON shape drifts from the current schema.
+- **Field write subscriptions**
+  - Register callbacks for specific fields or paths.
+  - Observe when hot stats change without polling your data tree.
+  - Unsubscribe via the returned `IDisposable` when no longer needed.

 - **Tested & benchmarked**
   - NUnit tests cover memory safety, public API semantics, and migration.